charlienewey/blog.newey.me/_drafts/2018-11-30-stochastic-gradient-descent.md

 OK, so first off let's start with a recap of our good ol' buddy gradient descent.
 Remember linear regression?
 Minimising mean squared error?
 Mmkay, good.
-In case your memory is a little fuzzy (like mine), let's look at the objective function for a linear regression.
+In case your memory is a little fuzzy (like mine), let's look at the objective function for a linear regression (with a grateful nod to Cosma Shalizi's excellent lecture notes on this topic[^1]).

+### An example with Linear Regression

 In this case, our learning problem has $m$ examples and $n$ features.
 Let's define some things up front, so that our objective function makes sense to